ernaniraffo/Multi-Threaded-Merge-Sort/README.md

 ## Benchmarks

-Benchmarks with graphs are included in `writeup.pdf`.
+Benchmarks with graphs are included in `WRITEUP.pdf`.